 Unfortunately, this isn’t very easy—if we have grown up using hammers and screwdrivers, it is not easy for us to suddenly invent new tools, and thereby change our view of the world.
 And so we continue to use the old tools, in conjunction with probabilities.
 We claim that that the world doesn’t truly fit our view, although if we try to forcibly fit it into our view, we will need to use probability.
 For instance, we can say that the world is 50% screw and 50% nail.
 When you hold a hammer in your hand, the thing becomes a nail, and when you have a screwdriver, it becomes a screw.
 The fact is that the world is neither nails nor screws—these are the modes in which we are trying to comprehend the world—and probabilities represent not an anomaly in the world but in the conceptual apparatus we use to understand the world.
 If you are using a certain tool, you only expose a part of the reality to observation and manipulation; other parts remain hidden.

-The process of truth therefore requires the careful selection of a tool that will expose all the features of reality at once.
-If the world is a bolt but you think of it sometimes as a screw and other times as a nail, you are neither completely right, nor completely wrong.
+The process of truth, therefore, requires the careful selection of a tool that will expose all the features of reality at once.
+If the world is a bolt but you think of it sometimes as a screw and other times as a nail, you are neither completely right nor completely wrong.
 However, as you apply that idea to reality, it will work sometimes and fail at other times.
 When the idea appears to work, it is not true, and when it appears to fail, it may not be entirely false.
-The only way you can know if your conception of reality is true, is if you have exhausted the phenomena against which it can be tested.
+The only way you can know if your conception of reality is true is if you have exhausted the phenomena against which it can be tested.
 This clearly presents serious practical difficulties in confirming the truth of any idea.

-Truth, Consistency and Completeness
+Truth, Consistency, and Completeness

-While truth is the goal of knowledge, consistency and completeness are the tests of knowledge.
+While truth is the goal of knowledge, consistency, and completeness are the tests of knowledge.
 Let’s quickly remind ourselves that we are not speaking about existence which we already saw above does not indicate truth.
-To know truth, we must postulate (and believe) in some truths, and then use them to confirm or deny the truth of observations.
+To know the truth, we must postulate (and believe) in some truths, and then use them to confirm or deny the truth of observations.
 As this process proceeds, some islands of truths begin to emerge from the sea of existents.
 These islands are centered around some postulates; some observations confirm one set of postulates, while other observations confirm other postulates.
 At this point, you can see that some of these islands may reside on opposite positions on the globe: they are both confirmed by experiment, but they are conceptually and logically inconsistent.

 To find the truth, we must resolve the inconsistency among the partially successful ideas.
 If you observe this process long enough, you will find that it constructs an inverted tree in which the inconsistent ideas are the leaves, the more consistent ideas are branches, even more consistent ideas are trunks, etc. The process of knowledge involves traveling from the leaves to the root—the singular idea that reconciles all contradictions.
-From that singularity you can create diverse ideas and theories, which are, in one sense, mutually contradictory, but in another sense, are derivatives of the singularity.
+From that singularity, you can create diverse ideas and theories, which are, in one sense, mutually contradictory, but in another sense, are derivatives of the singularity.